Abhishek accuses BJP of using central agencies to intimidate TMC | Politics

 In a dig at the BJP's Ghatal candidate, another filmstar-turned-politician Hiran Chatterjee, the TMC heavyweight leader claimed he had visited Banerjee's office to join the TMC but his plea was spurned.

+''Well, if I bring out the CCTV footage of his visit, what will be his reaction?
+We don't want to do so as we wish to fight politically,'' Banerjee said.

 Reiterating his party's claim that a BJP leader had handed over a list of TMC leaders to be arrested by NIA, Banerjee said, ''We have the proof.
 There is clinching evidence.
 Let BJP counter our charges.
 We will produce the CCTV footage at the right time.''
-Leader of Opposition Suvendu Adhikari of the BJP denied that any leader of the saffron camp visited any NIA official.
+Senior BJP leader Suvendu Adhikari rejected his allegations regarding Hiran Chatterjee and NIA. ''Those claims have no basis.
+People of Ghatal as well as the rest of Bengal will reject the TMC in the polls.
+He (Banerjee) already knows the truth,'' Suvendu Adhikari told reporters at Debra.

 Earlier in the day, the TMC leader held a colourful road show in Ghatal covering a distance of over 1 km with Dev.